funnelflux/gcs-rsync-resource/README.md

 ### `check`: Extract versions from the bucket.

--n Causes rsync to run in "dry run" mode, i.e., just outputting what would be copied or deleted without actually doing any copying/deleting.
+The `bucket`'s `remote_path` long listing (including non-current object versions / generations) is used as version.

 ### `in`: Fetch the content of the bucket.

-Makes the contents under `local_path` the same as the contents under `remote_path` by copying any missing or changed files/objects, and deleting any extra files/objects.
+Makes the contents of the input directory the same as the contents under `remote_path` by copying any missing or changed files/objects, and deleting any extra files/objects.

+#### Parameters

+* `base_dir`: *Optional.* Base directory in which to place the artifacts.
+* `dry_run`: *Optional.* Causes rsync to run in "dry run" mode, i.e., just outputting what would be copied or deleted without actually doing any copying/deleting.

 ### `out`: Upload content to the bucket.

-Makes the contents under `remote_path` the same as the contents under `local_path` by copying any missing or changed files/objects, and deleting any extra files/objects.
+Makes the contents under `remote_path` the same as the contents of the input directory by copying any missing or changed files/objects, and deleting any extra files/objects.

+#### Parameters

+* `base_dir`: *Optional.* Base directory in which to take the artifacts.
+* `dry_run`: *Optional.* Causes rsync to run in "dry run" mode, i.e., just outputting what would be copied or deleted without actually doing any copying/deleting.

 ## Example Configuration

-### Resource Type

 ```yaml
 resource_types: